Anonymity22/handwriting-recognition/README.md

 ### Word recognition

 To realize word recognition, we build a two-layer bidirectonal LSTM network to process the feature sequence.
-The goal of LSTM is to predict which character this

-Based on the feature extraction module, we notice that the feature sequence extracted by CNN corresponds to different positions of word.
-This means that a feature sequence may correspond to a part of a letter, and adjacent feature sequences can also reflect the difference between adjacent letters.
-To recognize words, we built a two-layer bidirectional LSTM (Long Short-term Memory) network to process the feature sequence corresponding to the probability vector on different time.
-The goal of LSTM is to predict which character this rectangular area is, that is, to predict according to the feature vector extracted by the multi-layer CNN, and obtain the softmax probability distribution of all letters.

-Then we employ Connectionist Temporal Classification (CTC) layer~\cite{} to deal with the problem of variable-length sequence alignment.
-The CTC loss function is obtained to carry out end-to-end joint training.
-For example, if there are 6 time windows while recognizing handwriting, ideally, t0, t1, and t2 should be mapped to "u", t3, t4 should be mapped to "b", and t5 should be mapped to "i".
-And then concatenating these character sequences to get "uuubbi", we merge the consecutive repeated characters into one, and the final result is "ubi".
-When the word itself contains repeated letters (such as hello), CTC solves this problem by introducing a blank character.
-The character prediction sequence (such as “-hh-el-ll-o–”) can be obtained according to the probability vector.
-At last, we use HMM’s Forward-Backward algorithm and dynamic programming algorithm to calculate the probability.
-Thus, the CTC loss function ($L_p$) is calculated using cross entropy with word label.
+We built a two-layer bidirectional LSTM (Long Short-term Memory) network to process the feature sequence.
+Then we employ Connectionist Temporal Classification (CTC) layer to deal with the problem of variable-length sequence alignment.

 ### Domain classification